To Our Chamberlain Community:

 With one of the largest nursing schools in the nation, we are uniquely positioned to respond to the evolving situation, the needs of our students and alumni as well as the communities we live in.
 We take this very seriously and will continue to seek ways we can lead and assist.

-Please know that Chamberlain continues to closely monitor the public health situation and take the necessary precautions to lower the risk of exposure and doing our part in curbing the spread of the virus.
+We are approaching the one-year mark of navigating this pandemic and continue to keep the well-being of our colleagues and students at the forefront as we support you throughout your educational journey.
+Please know that Chamberlain continues to closely monitor the public health situation and take the necessary precautions to lower the risk of exposure and do our part in curbing the spread of the virus.
 While the news and health situation itself can be disruptive to our everyday lives, our focus remains clear: continue delivering on our mission of educating and supporting extraordinary healthcare professionals who care for our communities.

 We are utilizing our breadth of experience as an online education provider, and we are committed to having the right tools in place to further educate, empower and embolden diverse healthcare professionals who advance the health of people, families, communities and nations.
 We successfully transitioned our campuses to an online learning platform.
 Our faculty are ready and prepared to serve our students in interactive, online environments that engage students across structured and self-paced programs which are critical to student success.
-For our post-licensure and graduate students, we developed and rolled out a continuity plan for alternative and limited clinical experiences and coursework to help them stay on track.
+For our post-licensure and graduate students, we developed and rolled out a continuity plan for alternative clinical experiences and coursework to help them stay on track while limited placements are available.

 We appreciate your dedication and support during this unprecedented time, and we will continue to update you as new information is available.